Ghini/ghini.desktop/doc/ghini-family.rst

 ..  admonition:: d2p
     :class: toggle

+       - export the desktop database to a pocket snapshot
+       - copy the snapshot to the handheld device

 ..  admonition:: p2d
     :class: toggle

+       - produce a log on the handheld device
+       - import the log in the desktop database

 ..  admonition:: d2w
     :class: toggle

+       content of this flow: garden coords, name, zoom level

 ..  admonition:: g2w
     :class: toggle

+       content of this flow: Points of Interest (coords, title, audio file)

+..  admonition:: w2t
+    :class: toggle

+       content of this flow:

+       - Garden (coords, name, zoom level)
+       - Points of Interest (coords, title, audio file)